AriesLL/ariesll.github.io/content/post/one-paper-accepted-in-dac22/index.md

   focal_point: Smart
   preview_only: false
 ---
-One paper “H2H: Heterogeneous Model to Heterogeneous System Mapping with Computation and Communication Awareness” (Xinyi Zhang et al.) get accepted by **DAC’22.**
+One paper “H2H: Heterogeneous Model to Heterogeneous System Mapping with Computation and Communication Awareness” (Xinyi Zhang et al.) got accepted by **DAC’22.**